lucasktlee/posts/drafts/pe-co-investments.md

 <p class="lede"></p>

 Many private equity, real estate, and infrastructure fund sponsors offer co-investment opportunities to limited partners in their funds.
-The practice of offering co-investment opportunities to limited partners has been an accepted part of the industry since well before I joined it in 2008.<sup><a href="#fn01" id="fref01">1</a></sup> The appetite for co-investments among limited partners—particularly certain large and sophisticated institutional investors with the resources to build in-house direct investment expertise—has grown since the 2008 global financial crisis.
-Indeed, some large institutional investors have go so far as to begin building in-house private equity investment teams that independently invest in transactions.<sup><a href="#fn02" id="fref02">2</a></sup>
+The practice of offering co-investment opportunities to limited partners has been an accepted part of the industry since well before I joined it in 2008.<sup><a href="#fn01" id="fref01">1</a></sup> The appetite for co-investments among limited partners—particularly certain large and sophisticated institutional investors with the resources to build in-house direct investment expertise—has grown significantly since the 2008 global financial crisis.
+Indeed, some large institutional investors have go so far as to begin building in-house private equity investment teams that independently invest in transactions.<sup><a href="#fn02" id="fref02">2</a></sup> Family offices, too, are beginning to “rediscover” their heritage as investors in private equity investments and have become increasingly willing to make private equity co-investments or direct investments.

-I find the co-investment space interesting for a number of reasons.
+I find the rise of co-investments and direct investments by large institutional investors interesting for a number of reasons.
+Should the trend towards large institutional investors in-sourcing their direct private equity, real estate, and infrastructure investments continue, this will have significant impact on the ability of fund sponsors to secure capital commitments from these investors.
+Coupled with the trend of large institutional investors consolidating their fund commitments with a smaller number of fund sponsors, this could reduce the number of fund sponsors as capital commitments dry up and fund sponsors are unable to raise successor funds.
+It could also increase the trend towards specialization among fund sponsors, as large institutional investors will be unlikely to in-source expertise in every conceivable geography, industry, or value creation strategy.
+(There will always be large multi-strategy and multi-asset fund sponsors that will succeed on the strength of their brand and their ability to provide a “one stop shop” for investors that do no have the resources and time to build relationships with specialist fund sponsors globally or the skill to make direct investments, but such sponsors will by necessity be limited to a select few.)

 ## Why Co-investments?